-- Diploma exams will be mandatory in the 2021-22 school year
+- Diploma exams are mandatory in the 2021/22 school year.

 The Grade 12 Diploma Examinations Program has 3 main purposes:

 - to certify the level of individual student achievement in selected Grade 12 courses

 - to ensure that provincewide standards of achievement are maintained

 Why the diploma exam weighting is being changed for the 2021/22 school year

 Changing the weighting of diploma exams to 10% will help maintain provincial standards while addressing the learning disruptions that have occurred since March 2020.

 This change will take effect immediately and will remain in place for the 2021/22 school year.

 This means that diploma exams written in November 2021, January 2022, April 2022, June 2022 and August 2022 will be weighted at 10%.